Mickey Mouse Disco

 Mickey Mouse Disco is an album released by Disneyland Records in 1979.
 A late entry in the genre of disco, Mickey Mouse Disco included disco versions of Disney songs and Disney-fied versions of disco hits.
-The album was re-released on CD in 1995, and is currently available for download from iTunes.
-On April 13, 2019, the original LP was reissued for the annual Record Store Day.
+The album was re-released on CD in 1995, and later as a download.
+On April 13, 2019, in honor of the album's 40th anniversary, the original LP was reissued for the annual Record Store Day.

 Chart performance

 The album peaked at number 35 on Billboard's Pop Albums Chart and was certified 2× Platinum by the RIAA.

 Track listing

 Arrangement

 Arrangement is done by Dennis Burnside (except "It's a Small World").